logisim-evolution/logisim-evolution/docs/style.md

   * Select `Use a local Checkstyle file`.
   * Click `Browse` and point to the `google_checks.xml` file.
   * Enable `Store relative to project location` and click `Next`.
-  * Some rules should be disabled, so we also ship `checkstyle-suppressions.xml` config file.
-It lives in project's root directory and should be picked automatically and there should not be necessary to do anything extra to make it used.
-If for any reason you need that changed, edit configuration and look for a property named `org.checkstyle.google.suppressionfilter.config`, then set its value `checksyle-suppressions.xml` and click `Next.
+  * Some rules should be disabled, so we also ship a `checkstyle-suppressions.xml` config file.
+It lives in the project's root directory and should be picked up automatically.
+It should not be necessary to do anything else with it for it to be used.
+If for any reason you need that changed, edit configuration and look for a property named `org.checkstyle.google.suppressionfilter.config`, then set its value to `checksyle-suppressions.xml` and click `Next.
   * Click "Finish".
 * You can now run CheckStyle using the `Checkstyle` command or directly from the CheckStyle tab.
 * Ensure `Rules:`, shown in the scan result window, reads `Logisim-evolution`.